-For more than 15 years, we have partnered with Nigeria’s Federal Ministry of Health, state ministries of health, and health service providers to control infectious diseases and improve child and maternal health.
+For nearly two decades, we have partnered with Nigeria’s Federal Ministry of Health, state ministries of health, and health service providers to control infectious diseases and improve child and maternal health.
 Our approach to ensure long-lasting health results includes expanding access to high-quality health services; developing pharmaceutical and supply chain management capacities; and building skills in leadership, transparency, and accountability.

 Combating Malaria on a Global Scale in Nigeria